Constructors in Java

-In Java, constructor is a block of codes similar to method.
+In Java, a constructor is a block of codes similar to the method.
 It is called when an instance of the class is created.
 At the time of calling constructor, memory for the object is allocated in the memory.

 It is a special type of method which is used to initialize the object.

-Everytime an object is created using new() keyword, atleast one constructor is called.
-It is called a default constructor.
+Every time an object is created using the new() keyword, at least one constructor is called.

 Note: It is called constructor because it constructs the values at the time of object creation.
 It is not necessary to write a constructor for a class.
 It is because java compiler creates a default constructor if your class doesn't have any.

-There are basically two rules defined for the constructor.
+There are two rules defined for the constructor.